Jordfoz16/exporttool/README.md

 ## Cribl Stream Config
 You can get started instantly with Cribl Cloud or even using the Cribl Free [license option](https://docs.cribl.io/stream/licensing/) but keep in mind daily ingest limits (very generous) and # of cores (also very generous at 10) that can be used may factor into a full scale data export.
 If you choose to install Cribl Stream on-prem on in your own cloud, the [documentation](https://docs.cribl.io/stream/getting-started-guide) is your friend and will get you going quickly.

 Once you have satisfied the above requirements (CLI and firewall) on your Splunk indexers, grab the [exporttool.py script and configuration file from the github repo](https://github.com/Exporttool/exporttool) and copy them over to each indexer.
-The only thing in the script that is hard coded is the default install location of Splunk (/opt/splunk) which you can easily modify if you are running a non-default config.
-Keep in mind that we are running the script directly on the Splunk indexers and a python binary is kept under $SPLUNK_HOME/bin.
-The script only uses built-in libraries so there is no need for third-party installs.
+Keep in mind that we are running the script directly on the Splunk indexers and the Splunk-distributed python binary is kept under $SPLUNK_HOME/bin.
+The script only uses built-in libraries so there is no need for installation of third-party Python libraries.

 The [github repo](https://github.com/Exporttool/exporttool) also contains a [Cribl Pack for exporttool](https://github.com/Exporttool/exporttool/blob/main/cc-exporttool.crbl) which contains a few sanity checks dealing with possible unexpected large events that exceed line breakers and a couple data transforms.
 Download the pack and load it up as described below.